AlterMannomann/sosl/README.md

 Nevertheless, running any script from any source system is a high risk and only applicable in very rare cases, like testing.

+To enhance security you may limit access to SOSL schema and check the compile dates of database objects.
+Those should be stable if the system is setup and running.
+Additionally you may audit all or specific schema objects.
+Use SOSL_UTIL.OBJECT_DATE to retrieve last DDL dates of SOSL objects.

 **DO NOT USE SOSL FOR PRODUCTION SYSTEMS**

 Find a better solution.
 If you know what scripts to execute, put them in the database.
 You should not quick fix production systems as they have an reliable and accepted state.
 Use a hotfix for those issues and avoid those issues before going to production due to proper testing.